Jaywinebrenner/Killing-Carrot-Top/README.md

  4. Play the game.
 Proceed to kill Carrot Top.

 ### To DO LIST:
-##Determine how to run tests
+1.Determine how to run tests
-##Determine how to wire Rspec
+2.Determine how to wire Rspec
-##Determine how the spec_helper works
+3.Determine how the spec_helper works
-##Determine how to execute Battle
+4.Determine how to execute Battle
-##Determine how to import players and enemies into create_locations
-##Determine how to affect player state in location methods
+5.Determine how to import players and enemies into create_locations 6.Determine how to affect player state in location methods

 |Input|Output|
 |---|---|